fc-ideas/idea-potential/README.md

 ## 5. Algebraic Structure of Research Functors

 To move from description to diagnosis, we classify functors by their algebraic properties.
+Most of these functors are parameterized, so claims such as idempotence, commutation, and adjunction are stated up to natural isomorphism and become strict only in idealized or limiting regimes.

 ### 5.1 Idempotent Functors

 Abstraction and quotient-like operations are idempotent: once applied, reapplication yields no further change.
 This identifies *stabilization points* in research pipelines.
+A functor $F$ is idempotent if $F\circ F \cong F$.

+Strict or canonical cases:

+* **Abstraction / quotient reflectors.** If $Q:\mathcal{C}\to\mathcal{A}$ is a left adjoint to an inclusion $U:\mathcal{A}\hookrightarrow\mathcal{C}$, then $R = U\circ Q$ is a reflector and $R\circ R \cong R$.
+* **Projection to constrained subspaces.** True projections (top-$k$ pruning with deterministic tie-breaks, rank-$k$ truncation) are idempotent and can be modeled as reflectors onto a subcategory.

+Idempotent in effect (common in ML, not exact):

+* **Sparsity induction** via $L_1$ penalties is an update map, not a projection; idempotent only when it converges to a fixed projection.
+* **Capacity control** via early stopping is not idempotent, whereas strict pruning is.
+* **Data augmentation** is idempotent if it closes a dataset under a group action, but only "in distribution" when augmentation is stochastic.

-### 5.2 Non-Commutativity as Information
+### 5.2 Commutation and Non-Commutation

 Most generative functors do not commute.
 Order matters, and this is not a nuisance but a source of information: non-commutativity exposes where architectural choices constrain optimization, or where sparsity interacts destructively with auxiliary objectives.
+When commutation does hold, it is often only after a parameter transport, captured as a natural transformation $F\circ G \Rightarrow G\circ F$.

+Frequently commuting (up to reparameterization):

+* **Regularization and scaling** commute if regularization strength is rescaled with width, batch size, or learning rate.
+* **Augmentation and regularization** often commute up to loss reweighting.
+* **Auxiliary objectives** commute when losses are additive and share a representation, but not when they reshape architecture or sampling.

+Strongly non-commuting (order matters in practice and concept):

+* **Abstraction vs. optimization shaping** changes the dynamics themselves.
+* **Inductive bias injection vs. manifold fitting** can redefine the effective geometry.
+* **Sparsity vs. auxiliary objectives** can destroy pretext signals if applied too early.
+* **Capacity control vs. scaling** differs except in narrow regimes (e.g., lottery ticket assumptions).

 ### 5.3 Adjunctions as Design Signals

-Adjunctions—especially abstraction/inclusion and structure-injection/forgetting—identify paradigms where added structure is both universal and legible.
+Adjunctions identify paradigms where added structure is both universal and legible.
 Paradigms lacking such adjunctions tend to resist systematic extension.

+Clean adjunctions you can state without overpromising:

+* **Abstraction / concretization.** $Q \dashv U$ for abstraction and inclusion; $U\circ Q$ is idempotent and gives the best approximation in the abstract subcategory.
+* **Augmentation / invariants (group actions).** Orbit-closure behaves like a free construction (left adjoint) to taking invariants or quotients, when modeled as $\mathcal{G}$-objects.
+* **Structure injection / forgetting.** Many inductive biases admit a free construction left adjoint to a forgetful functor (e.g., equivariant lifts), though this holds only when a universal property exists.

 ---